Grilled Tri-Tip Steak with Chimichurri Sauce features juicy, flavorful meat accented by a tangy herb sauce. Perfect for cookouts!

 The beauty of tri-tip recipes is that you really don’t have to do very much to tri-tip to make it taste delicious.
 I used coarse salt rather than rock salt because that’s what I had on hand (but I plan to try the rock salt strategy soon!); I also added freshly ground black pepper.

-Phil is the grillmeister in our house: he preheats a grill to 350º (medium), set up for indirect heat.
+Phil is the grillmeister in our house.
+He preheats a grill to 350º (medium), set up for indirect heat.
 Phil likes to use charcoal, but a gas grill will work just as well.
-He grills the roast directly over the coals (with the lid shut) until nice grill marks develop on each side, about 10 minutes per side.
+He grills the roast directly over the coals (with the lid shut) until nice grill marks develop on each side.
+This takes about 10 minutes per side.
 Then he puts the probe of a digital thermometer into the thickest part of the roast, moves the roast to the indirect heat side of the grill, and closes the lid until the temperature rises to about 125–130º for medium rare, which takes an additional 15 minutes or so (depending on the size of the roast).

 Once the roast is at the right temperature (we shoot for 128º), Phil pulls it roast off the grill, wraps it in foil, wraps that in a towel, and then puts the swaddled roast into an empty cooler for a half hour.
 Honestly, I think that the towel and cooler part might be overkill: if you don’t want the extra rigamarole, just try covering the roast with foil.